Quick answer

 Key Apps for Daily Life in Kraków

 mKRK — The official Kraków city app.
 Covers public transport timetables, ticket purchasing, parking payments, and city services.
 The public transport integration is particularly useful for real-time tram and bus tracking.
-Download on iOS and Android.
+Available on iOS and Android.
 Can be set to English.

 Bolt — The dominant ride-hailing app in Kraków.
 Significantly cheaper than traditional taxis.
 Polish number and payment method required at registration.
 BLIK is the simplest payment method.
 Bolt Food is also active in Kraków for food delivery.